 Viridor's Runcorn CCS Project

-The UK Government announced in March 2023 that Runcorn Energy Recovery Facility’s CCS Project has been shortlisted for the final stage in the Government’s industrial carbon capture (ICC) sequencing process.
-The proposed plant will be one of the first carbon capture projects on an EfW facility in the world.
+The UK Government announced in March 2023 that Runcorn Energy Recovery Facility’s CCS Project has been shortlisted on the Project Negotiation List for the Government’s industrial carbon capture (ICC) sequencing process in the HyNet cluster in the North West of England.
+The proposed plant will be amongst the first carbon capture projects on Energy from Waste facilities in the world.

-At the end of March 2024, we announced that we have moved a step closer to making the UK's first negative emissions project a reality, by agreeing a statement of principles with the UK Government's Department for Energy Security and Net Zero (DESNZ).
+At the end of March 2024, we announced that we have moved a step closer to making Viridor’s first negative emissions project (a project which will generate Carbon Dioxide Removal credits from capture and storage of biogenic CO2) a reality, by agreeing a statement of principles with the UK Government's Department for Energy Security and Net Zero (DESNZ).
+This is the basis for future agreement of a Contract for Difference (a form of subsidy) for capture and storage of CO2 at the Runcorn ERF site.

-Runcorn CCS project will provide stable baseload supply to the HyNet industrial carbon capture cluster in the North West and create net additional impact to the UK economy of 1,300 person-years of employment in design and construction, and c.
-60 high permanent jobs in operation and maintenance.
+The Runcorn CCS project will provide stable baseload supply of carbon dioxide to the HyNet carbon capture cluster in the North West because our ERF receives and treats residual waste all year round.
+The Project is also anticipated to create 300 to 400 jobs on average throughout its construction, and c.
+60 high quality permanent jobs, between the site and the local supply chain, in operation and maintenance.

 The carbon capture process